Work and Employment

 Employment is a benefit granted by the U.S. Citizenship and Immigration Services (USCIS) to eligible F-1 visa students who have been in good academic standing and have not violated any F-1 status rules and regulations.
 You should always consult an International Student Advisor first to check your eligibility before searching for a job.

-On-campus employment is limited to part-time (maximum 20 hours per week) when school is in session (i.e., Fall and Spring Semesters) and full-time (maximum 40 hours per week) during summer vacation and winter/spring breaks.
-Some on-campus sites where international students have worked in the past include the Learning Assistance Center, Campus Bookstore, Pathways Center, International Student Center, Science Village, iJam, and Shatford Library.
+Some on-campus sites where international students have worked in the past include the Learning Assistance Center, Campus Bookstore, Pathways Center, International Student Center, Science Village, JAM, PCC Police Department and Shatford Library.

 There are a few different type of work opportunities you can engage in as an international student: